Standard Features on Retrofits

-AMET specializes in offering custom weld heads.
+AMET® specializes in offering custom weld heads.
 We offer GTAW and PAW weld heads with two wires.
 The wire feeders can be synced to operate simultaneously or they can be separated to operate independently.
 We also offer multiple wire SAW head welds.
 Up to 10 wire weld heads can be integrated with our control packages for applications such as cladding.
-Heads with 3 wires are available for thick wall welding applications.
+Tandem or triple wire weld heads are also available for thick wall welding applications.

 Single Point Power Distribution